JaviMaciasG/PhD-TFM-TFG-LatexTemplate/README.md

 ### Chapters and appendices

-Create or edit `.tex` files under `Book/chapters/` and `Book/appendix/`, then add or remove the corresponding `\input{...}` lines in `Book/book.tex`.
+Create or edit `.tex` files under `Book/chapters/` and `Book/appendix/`, then add or remove the corresponding `\input{...}` lines in `Book/chapters/contents.tex` or `Book/appendix/contents.tex`.
 The same approach applies to the dedication, acknowledgements, abstracts, and optional lists.

 ### Figures and diagrams